kkeys99/oomph/README.md

 python main.py -f input.oomph
 ```

 You can also run the interpreter interactively by executing `repl.py`.
 Files in the tests directory can be run by executing `test.py`.
+A manual explaining basic OOMPH syntax can be found in manual.md.

 ### Demo